RUAA Grant Program

 Projects will be evaluated for the following:

-- Alignment to any of the core areas of focus, and the RUAA strategic plan
+- Alignment to at least one of the six core areas of focus noted above

-- Anticipated success in enhancing alumni engagement, particularly a plan to engage new alumni/volunteers
+- Anticipated success in enhancing alumni engagement, particularly in engaging new alumni/volunteers

-- A project description that clearly defines how the funding will be utilized
+- A project description that clearly defines how the funding will be used

 - A detailed budget for the intended project